Medicare vs Medicaid

 Original Medicare provides both Part A & Part B. While Part C and Part D provide ways to customize and expand your benefits.

-Medicare Supplemental Insurance – Within Original Medicare (part A & part B), there are several gaps in which medicare beneficiaries have out-of-pocket expenses in the form of deductibles, coinsurance, and copayments.
-Medicare supplements, also referred to as Medigap, fill in the financial gaps that loom inside of Original Medicare.
+Medicare Supplement Insurance (Medigap) – are also private health insurance plans that add a secondary layer of financial protection.
+Within Original Medicare (part A & part B), there are several gaps in which medicare beneficiaries have out-of-pocket expenses in the form of deductibles, coinsurance, and copayments.
+Medigap policies fill in these financial gaps that loom inside of Original Medicare, which reduce or eliminate out-of-pocket Medicare costs.
 There are ten different Medigap plans — each plan covering a different set of financial gaps.

 Although Original Medicare provides excellent health care coverage, it’s far from complete.
 As a result, 8 out of 10 Medicare beneficiaries choose to enroll in either Medigap or Medicare Advantage.
 Our team of independent agents is here to help you customize your benefits.

 Medicaid is both a state and federally-run health insurance program that provides coverage to low-income individuals.
 The Medicaid program differs between states.
 Each state determines financial guidelines that determine who is eligible for Medicaid benefits.
 The four main groups that Medicaid serves are:

 - People with disabilities